Locking Hub Buyer's Guide

 Step 9: Repeat Steps 3 to 8 on the passenger side.

 Step 10: Remove the jack stands and lower your vehicle.
-Tighten the lug nuts.
+Tighten the lug nuts to its specified torque.

 The whole procedure shouldn't take more than an hour for an experienced DIYer.
 Now you can get back to enjoying the full power of 4-wheel driving!